Hemlock-Canadice State Forest

 View Hemlock-Canadice State Forest Brochure (PDF) (8.5x11, 859 KB) || View Public Boat Launches: Hemlock Lake, Canadice Lake, Genesee River & Black Creek (PDF) (8.5x11, 375 KB) || Google Earth || State Lands Interactive Mapper

-The entire Canadice Haul Road, along the west side of Canadice Lake, is closed until further notice to all public use as a result of damage from recent storms.
+The entire Canadice Haul Road, along the west side of Canadice Lake, is again open for public use.
+The majority of the damage caused by recent storms has been repaired.

 Hemlock and Canadice Lakes have provided drinking water for the City of Rochester and adjacent communities for more than 100 years.
 In order to protect water quality, the City acquired much of the watershed property around the lakes.
 Over the decades, the land was planted and/or naturally reverted to forest, with few remaining traces of its former uses except for stone walls.
 Today, Hemlock and Canadice Lakes, with their steep forested shorelines guarding the deep clear water, show visitors a glimpse of the past when all the Finger Lakes were wild lakes.

 We ask visitors to respect this very sensitive area as a source of public drinking water.

 The City of Rochester has been able to allow public access for decades, by limiting uses to activities that will not affect water quality.
 DEC will continue the City's high level of stewardship and protection of the lands and waters, while maintaining public access for fishing, hiking, nature study, boating and hunting.
 Activities in Hemlock-Canadice State Forest are now subject to DEC's Rules and Regulations for the Use of State Lands, 6 NYCRR Part 190, as well as any other applicable state statutes, rules and regulations.